AMZL & TBA tracking numbers – How to share tracking with eBay buyers for parcels being delivered by Amazon Logistics

 At Salefreaks, we’ve teamed up with Bluecare Express .
 This means that Salefreaks members can turn Amazon Logistics / AMZL tracking numbers into Bluecare Express tracking numbers.

-The items will still be delivered by Amazon’s couriers, but now, you’ll have a tracking number & carrier combination that can be searched and tracked online so you’ll start winning cases and dealing with less customer service issues.
+The items will still be delivered by Amazon’s couriers, but now, you’ll have a tracking number & carrier combination that can be searched and tracked online so you’ll start winning cases and dealing with less customer service issues, making it easier to run your eBay dropshipping business without the risk of suspension.

 Here’s an example in action: